tytydraco/yessleep/out/She_Looks_Just_Like_Me.md

 I saw something move behind her.
 It was me.

 No, no this wasn’t a hallucination.
 This was a real, tangible person.
 A fucking person.
-It was so obvious to me now.

 “You know it's not nice to lie.”
 She laughed.